suntechnics/Monorepo/node2/README.md

   </a>
 </p>

 Node.js (a.k.a.
-"Node") is an **INCREDIBLE** open-source, cross-platform, JavaScript runtime environment.
+"Node") is an **MOST INCREDIBLE** open-source, cross-platform, JavaScript runtime environment.
 It executes JavaScript code outside of a browser.
 For more information on using Node.js, see the [Node.js Website][].